Motif Prediction with Graph Neural Networks: Introduction and Motivation

 \section{Introduction and Motivation}

-One of the central problems in graph mining and learning is link prediction~\cite{lu2011link, al2006link, taskar2004link, al2011survey, zhang2018link, zhang2020revisiting}, in which one is interested in predicting if a given \emph{pair of vertices} will become connected.
+One of the central problems in graph mining and learning is link prediction~\cite{lu2011link, al2006link, taskar2004link, al2011survey, zhang2018link, zhang2020revisiting}, in which one is interested in assessing the likelihood that a given \emph{pair of vertices} is, or may become, connected.
 However, recent works argue the importance of \emph{higher-order graph organization}~\cite{benson2016higher}, where one focuses on finding and analyzing small recurring \emph{subgraphs} called \emph{motifs} (sometimes referred to as \emph{graphlets} or \emph{graph patterns}) instead of individual links.
 Motifs are central to many graph mining problems in computational biology, chemistry, and a plethora of other fields~\cite{besta2021graphminesuite, besta2021sisa, cook2006mining, jiang2013survey, horvath2004cyclic, chakrabarti2006graph, besta2019slim}.
 Specifically, motifs are building blocks of different networks, including transcriptional regulation graphs, social networks, brain graphs, or air traffic patterns~\cite{benson2016higher}.
 There exist many motifs, for example $k$-cliques, $k$-stars, $k$-clique-stars, $k$-cores, and others~\cite{lee2010survey, jabbour2018pushing, besta2017push}.
+For example, cliques or quasi-cliques are crucial motifs in protein-protein interaction networks~\cite{bhattacharyya2009mining, li2005interaction}.
 A huge number of works are dedicated to motif \emph{counting}, \emph{listing} (also called \emph{enumeration}), or \emph{checking for the existence} of a given motif~\cite{besta2021graphminesuite, cook2006mining}.
 However, while a few recent schemes focus on predicting \emph{triangles}~\cite{benson2018simplicial, nassar2020neighborhood, nassar2019pairwise}, no works target the problem of \emph{general motif prediction}, i.e., analyzing whether specified complex structures may appear in the data.
 As with link prediction, it would enable predicting the evolution of data, but also finding missing structures in the available data.
 For example, one could use motif prediction to find probable missing clusters of interactions in biological (e.g., protein) networks, and use the outcomes to limit the number of expensive experiments conducted to find missing connections~\cite{lu2011link, martinez2016survey}.